w3c/wcag2ict/comments-by-guideline-and-success-criterion.md

 ###### Applying SC 2.1.4 Character Key Shortcuts to Non-Web Documents and Software

-This applies directly as written, and as described in [Intent from Understanding Success Criterion 2.1.4](https://www.w3.org/WAI/WCAG22/Understanding/character-key-shortcuts.html).
+This can apply directly as written, and as described in [Intent from Understanding Success Criterion 2.1.4](https://www.w3.org/WAI/WCAG22/Understanding/character-key-shortcuts.html).

 <div class="note wcag2ict">